 S.No.
-Name Author(S) Publisher

-1 Rao GSLHV Climate Change ICAR

-400 and Agriculture

-over India.
-200

-2 Rao GSLHV Agricultural Prentice Hall
+Name Author(S) Publisher 1 Rao GSLHV Climate Change and Agriculture over India.
+ICAR 2 Rao GSLHV Agricultural Meteorology Prentice Hall

-St. Francisco Meteorology

 Course Code AGR55 50

-Course Title Soil er osion and conservation
+Course Title Soil erosion and conservation

 Type of course Theory & Practical

 LTP 201

 Credits 3(2+1)

-Course prerequisite B.Sc (A griculture)
+Course prerequisite B.Sc (A agriculture)

 Course Objectives To study the impact of erosion on soil, water and air quality and how to

 (CO) conserve soil erosion

 Course Outcomes CO1 To provide knowledge about waste land and problematic soils in

 India and management of the soils.

 CO2 Knowledge of different reclamation and management practices for

 the development of the soils.

-CO3 CO3 To Understand different factors responsible for saline ,sodic and
+CO3 To Understand different factors responsible for saline ,sodic and

 acidic soils and their properties.